 Home Location and Design

 HOME SITE, DESIGN & FINANCIAL

 Finding the perfect site for your new home is very important for many reasons.
-If you are still seeking that perfect location, we strongly suggest contacting us to look at the building site with you.
-This is a service we provide at no charge, but can be instrumental in your lot buying decision.
-The lot and its setbacks, often referred to as the "building envelope" can provide a wealth of information as to the kind of home best fitting the area.
-For example, foundation requirements for a hillside lot could increase your budget.
-There can also be many exciting design elements brought to light depending on what uniqueness a lot provides.
+If you are still seeking that perfect location, we strongly suggest some key things to keep in mind while doing so.
+The lot and its setbacks, often referred to as the "building envelope" can provide a wealth of information as to the kind of home best fitting the property while also dictating budget.
+For example, foundation requirements for a hillside lot could increase your budget substantially.
+There can also be many exciting design elements brought to light depending on what uniqueness the land provides.

-Once you have your site, our inspection of your land allows us to visualize the views or exterior highlights you wish to feature from the living areas of your future home.
+Once you have your site, we will visit your land together, allowing us to visualize the views or exterior highlights you wish to feature from the living areas of your future home.
 The design process is where you'll materialize that "wish list" of all the things you would like to include.
 Our goal is to incorporate as much of the list as possible - suggesting the best ways to do so within your budget.
 Two to three revisions are average before finalizing your floor plan(s) and elevations.
 We then complete the working drawings and submit to the municipality for permit(s).

 If you seek a construction loan, and you do not have a lender of choice, we can introduce you to a lender we and our clients have worked well with during construction phases.
 The only financial information we need to know is the budget you have allowed for your home.
 Detailed personal financial data is strictly between you and your lender.
 Our involvement with the lender is in supplying required construction breakdown costs in order to establish a "draw" schedule which will meet the course of construction and not hamper its progress.

 SITE PREPARATION AND FOUNDATION